FREDERIKSTED WATERFRONT

 PROJECT BACKGROUND

-With our first St. Thomas design office called Paradigm Design, we were retained by Public Finance Authority of the US Virgin Islands as the local consultants of Coastal Systems International, Coral Gable, to help revitalize the Frederiksted waterfront.
-Our contribution included community engagement, organizing meetings with stakeholders and local interest groups, with analysis of the urban fabric, its land uses and open spaces, and schematic design and design development of the waterfront improvements.
+As Paradigm Design, our former office in St. Thomas, we collaborated with the Public Finance Authority of the U.S. Virgin Islands as local consultants to Coastal Systems International of Coral Gables on the revitalization of the Frederiksted Waterfront.
+Our role included leading community engagement, organizing meetings with stakeholders and local groups, analyzing the urban fabric, land uses, and open spaces, and contributing to the schematic design and design development of the proposed improvements.

 WATERFRONT USE AND ACCESS

-The priority programmatic agenda for the town leaders and residents was to improve the aesthetics, function, public safety, and symbolic significance of Veterans Park, Strand Street and Fort Frederik.
-The second was to help orient pedestrian traffic from the cruise ship dock through the first 3 blocks of Strand St., where most of the retail and restaurant establishments are currently located under the arcades and inner courtyards.
+Town leaders and residents prioritized enhancing the aesthetics, function, safety, and symbolic role of Veterans Park, Strand Street, and Fort Frederik.
+A second goal was to direct pedestrian traffic from the cruise ship dock through the first three blocks of Strand Street, where most retail and restaurant establishments are located within arcades and inner courtyards.

 COMMUNITY ENGAGEMENT

-1. Authenticity.
-Capital improvements should ultimately enhance what is genuine and unique about Frederiksted, its history and culture, and what differentiates it from other Caribbean destinations.
+1. Authenticity — Improvements should enhance what is genuine and unique about Frederiksted—its history, culture, and identity—distinguishing it from other Caribbean destinations.

 CONCEPTUAL DESIGN

-The waterfront park would encourage friendly interaction between residents and visitors by providing amenities such as shaded seating, domino and chess tables, rest areas, and play areas for kids.
-A special space for kids could be provided, perhaps at the southern edge of the park, which is the most private and protected for family interaction.
+The waterfront park was envisioned as a welcoming space fostering interaction between residents and visitors, with amenities such as shaded seating, domino and chess tables, rest areas, and children’s play areas.
+A dedicated zone for families was proposed at the park’s southern edge, offering a more private and protected setting for children’s activities.

-To improve pedestrian circulation and safe crossing at the street intersections, we proposed increasing traffic space on Strand Street currently occupied by parallel parking.
-The historic deep and unsafe gut adjacent to Veterans’ Park was regraded and paved into a flatter, wider area for both stormwater collection and car parking.
-The gut was an important historic visual asset and would be preserved in its function and character.
+To improve pedestrian circulation and safety at street intersections, we proposed reallocating space on Strand Street currently used for parallel parking.
+The historic deep and unsafe gut adjacent to Veterans’ Park was regraded into a flatter, wider surface that could accommodate both stormwater collection and car parking.
+While improved for function and safety, the gut would remain an important visual and historic asset, preserved in both character and purpose.

 DESIGN DEVELOPMENT AND CONSTRUCTION

-We helped the design team secure environmental regulatory permits through the Coastal Zone Management (CZM) Agency of the USVI.
-We prepared bollard lights and benches details, stone gutter and paving details.
-However, the completion of the construction documents and the implementation of the project became a design-build venture carried over exclusively by Coastal Systems from Florida without our further input.
+We assisted the design team in securing environmental regulatory permits through the Coastal Zone Management (CZM) Agency of the U.S. Virgin Islands and prepared details for bollard lighting, benches, stone gutters, and paving.
+The completion of construction documents and project implementation, however, proceeded as a design-build venture managed exclusively by Coastal Systems of Florida without our further involvement.

 AFTERWARDS